Birmingham Civic Housing Association is an independent charitable registered provider of affordable general needs housing.

 You can make a complaint in any way you choose:

-- At our office and give details of your complaint to a member of staff
+- Visit our office and give details of your complaint to a member of staff

 - Letter – write to us at 230-234 Wheelwright Road, Erdington.
 B24 8EH

 - Phone – 0121 382 5105